bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Coreset/index.md

 ls results/
 ```

-To view the output csv file run:
+To view the output as a CSV file, run:

 ```bash